-- The Corporate Schedule of Financial Delegations sets out the powers and duties delegated to various senior officers in the Council.
-Senior officers may appoint appropriate 'authorised officers' to act on their behalf (see 3 below), these delegations must be recorded in local Service Schemes of Delegation.
-(This schedule (appendix 1) does not apply to BCP maintained schools who will operate their own schemes of delegation). - 2 This Corporate Schedule also sets out the approved financial limits within which senior officers may conduct the Council's business.
-Changes to the limits/values contained within this Corporate Schedule may only be made with the approval of the Chief Executive Officer.
-Additionally, any changes to councillor's approval levels also require the approval of Council. - For those items marked (asterisk) the relevant senior officer has discretion to appoint appropriate authorised officers to act on their behalf.
-In all cases the relevant senior officer remains accountable for the effective operation of the financial thresholds and authorities and must: - Maintain a local written record of delegations to authorised officers and post this on the Council's intranet pages. - Provide the MO/CFO with the local written record of delegations to authorised officers at any time they require it (if not transparently posted on the intranet). - Ensure that an appropriate segregation of duties is in operation, for example between ordering and paying for goods, between claiming and approving expenses. - Ensure compliance (from those authorised officers) with the financial limits in this Schedule and any within the Financial Regulations (e.g. limits relating to waivers, extensions and variations) and HR Policies (e.g. limits relating to overtime, allowances, honoraria and expenses).
+- 1 The Corporate Schedule of Financial Delegations (this schedule) sets out the powers and duties delegated to various senior officers in the Council.
+Senior officers may appoint appropriate 'authorised officers' to act on their behalf (see 3 below), these delegations must be recorded in local Service Schemes of Delegation. - 2 This schedule (appendix 1) does not apply to BCP maintained schools who will operate their own schemes of delegation. - 3 This schedule also sets out the approved financial limits within which senior officers may conduct the Council's business.
+Changes to the limits/values contained within this schedule may only be made with the approval of the Chief Executive Officer.
+Additionally, any changes to councillor's approval levels also require the approval of Council. - 4 For those items marked (asterisk) the relevant senior officer has discretion to appoint appropriate authorised officers to act on their behalf.
+In all cases the relevant senior officer remains accountable for the effective operation of the financial thresholds and authorities and must: - Maintain a local written record of delegations to authorised officers and post this on the Council's intranet pages. - Provide the MO/CFO with the local written record of delegations to authorised officers at any time they require it (if not transparently posted on the intranet). - Ensure that an appropriate segregation of duties is in operation, for example between ordering and paying for goods, between claiming and approving expenses. - Ensure compliance (from those authorised officers) with the financial limits in this schedule and any within the Financial Regulations (e.g. limits relating to extensions and variations) and HR Policies (e.g. limits relating to overtime, allowances, honoraria and expenses).

-Note - If an individual has a formal 'Power to Deputise' delegation via a properly job evaluated Job Description then this Corporate Schedule of Financial Delegations can be read as apply to them (i.e. without formal delegation recording requirements as per 3 above).
+Note - If an individual has a formal 'Power to Deputise' delegation via a properly job evaluated Job Description then this schedule can be read as apply to them (i.e. without formal delegation recording requirements as per 3 above).

-- This Corporate Schedule is not a standalone document and should be read in conjunction with the relevant section of the Council's Financial Regulations and Constitution which is shown in brackets at the top of each section within this Corporate Schedule.
-The 'Approver' is responsible for obtaining all appropriate advice from support services such as Human Resources (HR), Legal, Finance, ICT, Property services before making decisions to approve. - 5 Legacy Councils in this schedule mean Bournemouth Borough Council, Christchurch Borough Council and Borough of Poole (but not Dorset County Council (DCC)). - The term cabinet member, in the approver column, means the appropriate or relevant cabinet member pertaining to the decision (not any available cabinet member).
+- 5 This schedule is not a standalone document and should be read in conjunction with the relevant section of the Council's Financial Regulations and Constitution which is shown in brackets at the top of each section within this Corporate Schedule.
+The 'Approver' is responsible for obtaining all appropriate advice from support services such as Human Resources (HR), Legal, Finance, ICT, Property services before making decisions to approve. - 6 The term cabinet member, in the approver column, means the appropriate or relevant cabinet member pertaining to the decision (not any available cabinet member).
 Alternatively, the Leader may determine who the appropriate or relevant cabinet member is.